oscimp/oscimpDigital/README.md

 ## Motivation

-This ecosystem aims to provide a consistent software/hardware, chip independent (Xilinx Zynq, Altera/Intel Cyclone V soc, ...) solution, to assemble and build designs targeted for FPGA and to generate and cross-compile software, running on the CPU running embedded GNU/Linux, dedicated to communicate/configure logic parts.
+This ecosystem aims at providing a consistent software/hardware, chip independent (Xilinx Zynq, Altera/Intel Cyclone V soc, ... including the [Redpitaya STEM 125-14](https://www.redpitaya.com/f130/STEMlab-board)board) solution, to assemble and build designs targeted for FPGA and to generate and cross-compile software, running on the CPU running embedded GNU/Linux, dedicated to communicate/configure logic parts.
 The highlights of oscimpDigital were presented at the [Maker Space conference](https://www.youtube.com/watch?v=SSzR_pnZnjs&feature=youtu.be) in 2019 and [FOSDEM](https://fosdem.org/2020/schedule/event/fsr_platform_independent_cpu_fpga_co_design/) in 2020.